alcornwill/testudo3d/readme.md

 * __Active Module__: use the active module of each module group
 * __Weighted Random__: uses weights defined in metadata
 * __Dither__: dither between the first two modules in the group
 (could be useful for windows)

+you can also add custom rooms with the metadata json (see example)
 # usage
 MBT uses the mesh data in your blend file to build with
 ## setup
 * assign a __module type__ to meshes you want to use as modules
-Properties > Data > MBT > Module Type
+3D View > MBT > Set Module Type
-this will assign a custom property to the mesh data
+this will assign a custom property to the mesh data of selected objects
 (object transformation doesn't matter, only the mesh data is used)
 * you can work with the modules like this, but you probably want to save this .blend file and use as a __module library__.
 Work in a new .blend file and link your module library (file > link)